map7/burke_wills_adventure/README.md

 sudo apt-get install ruby-dev

 ## If you are using a Ruby version manager (i.e. rvm or rbenv)
-gem install gosu
+gem install gosu chingu
 ## If you are using system Ruby, you will need "sudo" to install Ruby libraries (gems)
-sudo gem install gosu
+sudo gem install gosu chingu

 # Run
 ./bw.rb